 - Technical data: your IP address, browser type and version, device type, operating system, and screen resolution.

-- Usage data: the pages you visit, how long you spend on them, how you arrived at our site, and what you click on.
+- Usage data, where you have consented to non-essential measurement or marketing cookies: the pages you visit, how long you spend on them, how you arrived at our site, and what you click on.

-- Location data: an approximate location based on your IP address, city or region level, not your exact address.
+- Location data, where available from technical or consented measurement data: an approximate location based on your IP address, city or region level, not your exact address.

 3. Cookies